 I have taken a lot of swings at Butcher Babies before.
-I see them as shitty gimmick band that owes all of its fame to the fact that their singers happen to have gigantic tits, and who seem to be proud of pretending to represent “female liberation” while just happily complying with every single demand of an objectifying male crowd.
-Of course, their tits might be just a bonus, provided their music is good.
+I see them as shitty gimmick band that owes all of its fame to the fact that their singers happen to have huge breasts, and who seem to be proud of pretending to represent “female liberation” while just happily complying with every single demand of an objectifying male crowd.
+Of course, their breasts might be just a bonus, provided their music is good.
 The problem is that it isn’t, and Uncovered, their latest EP, just proves it.

 At some point at the Butcher Babies

 meth lab HQ, these people got together, picked some classic tracks and decided to smear shit all over them.
 Really, that’s basically what you’ll find here; they grabbed good music and covered it in shit.
 Actually, it’s worse than that; I think that if they had just grabbed the original vinyl pressings, squatted, unloaded a massive pile of human feces on them, took pictures, and published them, it would still have more artistic merit than this syphilitic crap that they, for some reason, decided to call “an album”.